anthelix/anth_blog/_posts/news/2021-07-15-data-standardization.md

 categories: blog
 permalink: /:categories/:year/:month/:day/:title.html
 ---
+FR, fr, FRA, Frce, ...
+France !
 Addresses, Names, Country Names, Phone Numbers, Company Names Emails ...
 Do you always have well-formated data?
-No matter what my machine learning, data engineering or data analyst projects are, there are always different formats for the same type. <FR, fr, FRA, Frce, ...
-France>
+No matter what my machine learning, data engineering or data analyst projects are, there are always different formats for the same type.

-The effects on your organizations are:
+The effects on your organization are:
 - Multi-platform/application inefficiency or even failure;
 - Poor lead scoring, segmentation, and routing;
 - Increased manual processes
 - Duplication of records
 - Poor marketing attribution.
 Data standardization makes the data into a single usable format from different sources to enable users to process and analyze it.

 The benefits are:
 - Seamless and efficient flow of valuable data through your sales and marketing applications and platforms
 - Improved segmentation, lead scoring and routing